dfwitasec/dfwitasec.github.io/call_for_proposal.markdown

 Topics of interest include (but are not limited to):

-* Senior players experience in CTFs (top-tier competitions)
-* Apply CTFs techniques to real-world scenarios
-* Tools developed for CTFs (Jeopardy and A/D)
-* Importance of CTFs in cybersecurity training

 <br>

 ## Submission Guidelines

-All proposals must be submitted by 27/12/2024 in English with a maximum of one page at the following EasyChair link [https://easychair.org/conferences/?conf=ctf4w](https://easychair.org/conferences/?conf=ctf4w) (proposals of only one author can be submitted)
+All proposals must be submitted by 5/12/2025 in English with a maximum of one page at the following EasyChair link [https://easychair.org/conferences/?conf=ctf4w](https://easychair.org/conferences/?conf=ctf4w) (proposals of only one author can be submitted)

 <br>

 ## Workshop Chairs

-Davide Maiorca (University of Cagliari, Italy)<br>
+Silvia Lucia Sanna (University of Cagliari, Italy)<br>
-Emilio Coppa (LUISS Guido Carli, Italy)<br>
-Marina Ribaudo (University of Cagliari, Italy)<br>
+Sebastiano Battiato (University of Catania, Italy)<br> Luca Cadonici (European Forensics Institute, Malta)<br>
 <br>

 ## Program Chair